 Do you pay $60 per year or more for your antivirus subscription?
 Well, you can stop doing that and instead download Avast!
 Free Antivirus.
 The free version of Avast! gives you all of the protection you need.

 There are tons of other free software out there.
 Instead of Microsoft Office, use Apache Open Office for Mac or PC.
 For editing photos on a PC, use Paint.net.
 On a Mac, use gimp.
-For a a free web-based editing service, check out Canva.
+For web-based photo editing, check out Canva.
 For recording music or sound, use Audacity for Mac and PC (you will also need to download the Lame MP3 encoder, yes that is what it’s called).

 5. Use the “Free Gym”